actionhero/actionhero/docs/core/tasks.md

 ## Processing Tasks

-To work these tasks, you need to run actionhero with at least one worker.
-Workers are defined by the queues they are to work within `config/tasks.js`.
-Workers run in-line with the rest of your server and process jobs.
+To work these tasks, you need to run actionhero with at least one `taskProcessor`.  `TaskProcessor`s run in-line with the rest of your server and process jobs.
+This is controlled by settings in [/config/tasks.js](https://github.com/evantahler/actionhero/blob/master/config/tasks.js).

 If you are enqueuing delayed or periodic tasks, you also need to enable the scheduler.
-This is a part of actionhero that will periodically check the delayed queues for jobs that are ready to work now, and pass them to the normal queues.
+This is a part of actionhero that will periodically check the delayed queues for jobs that are ready to work now, and move them to the normal queues when the time comes.

-If I wanted to run 2 workers and a scheduler to run the jobs enqueued in the default queues above, I would do the following:
+Because node and actionhero are asynchronous, we can process more than one job at a time.
+However, if the jobs we are processing are CPU-intensive, we want to limit how many we are working.
+To do this, we tell actionhero to work somewhere between `minTaskProcessors` and `maxTaskProcessors` and check every so often if the server could be working more or less jobs at a time.
+Depending on the response charecteristics you want for your server, you will be modifying these values.

+In production, it is best to set up some actionhero servers that only handle requests from clients (servers, and no TaskProcessors) and other that handle no requests, and only process jobs (no servers, many `TaskProcessor`s).

+As you noticed above, when you enqueue a task, you tell it which queue to be enqueued within.
+This is so you can separate load or priority.
+For example, you might have a `high` priority queue which does jobs like "sendPushMessage" and a `low` priority queue which does a task like "cleanupCache".
+You tell the `taskProcessor`s which jobs to work, and in which priority.
+For the example above, you would ensure that all `high` jobs happen before all `low` jobs by setting: `api.config.tasks.queues = ['high', 'low']`

+From the /config/tasks.js:

 {% highlight javascript %}
-config.tasks = {
+exports.default = {
+  tasks: function(api){
+    return {
+      // Should this node run a scheduler to promote delayed tasks?
-  scheduler: true,
+      scheduler: false,
+      // what queues should the TaskProcessors work?
-  queues: ['default', 'default'],
+      queues: ['*'],
+      // how long to sleep between jobs / scheduler checks
       timeout: 5000,
+      // at minimum, how many parallel taskProcessors should this node spawn?
+      // (have number > 0 to enable, and < 1 to disable)
+      minTaskProcessors: 0,
+      // at maximum, how many parallel taskProcessors should this node spawn?
+      maxTaskProcessors: 0,
+      // how often should we check the event loop to spawn more TaskProcessors?
+      checkTimeout: 500,
+      // how many ms would constitue an event loop delay to halt TaskProcessors spawning?
+      maxEventLoopDelay: 5,
+      // When we kill off a taskProcessor, should we disonnect that local redis connection?
+      toDisconnectProcessors: true,
+      // What redis server should we connect to for tasks / delayed jobs?
-  redis: config.redis,
+      redis: api.config.redis
     }
+  }
+}
 {% endhighlight %}

-You can also set workers to work the `"*"` queue, and process any job they can find.

 ## Creating a Task